travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

     deploy:
         provider: gae
         skip_cleanup: true

+### Example Repo

+See [this link](https://github.com/googlecloudplatform/continuous-deployment-demo/tree/appengine_travis_deploy) for an example
+App Engine app with a Travis deployment configured.
+See the other branches in the project for Managed VMs examples, and examples without using this provider.

 ### Other Available Configuration Options
 * **project**: [Project ID](https://developers.google.com/console/help/new/#projectnumber) used to identify the project on Google Cloud.